 Microsoft Windows Azure cloud’s free trial service meant little for IT pros in the past because it was very developer-focused with just PaaS capability.
-But now, with IaaS capability built into Azure,
+But now, with IaaS capability built into Azure, IT can put every layer of the stack into the cloud during the trial.

 Microsoft recently decided to introduce Infrastructure as a Service (IaaS) within its Azure Cloud platform.
 With the 90-day free trial service of Windows Azure, IT can sign up for the complete service and then go on the IaaS preview when deciding whether to buy it.